SuperNova76/TopCPToolKit/docs/settings/reconstruction.md

 :   the number (int) of sigmas for the MET resolution scan.
 The default is `-1` (no scan).

 `useTailCleanup`
 :   whether to activate the tail cleanup feature.
-The default is ``.
+The default is `-1`.

 `niterFit2`
 :   the number of iterations for each MET scan loop.
-The default is ``.
+The default is `-1`.

 `niterFit3`
 :   the number of iterations for each Mnu loop.
-The default is ``.
+The default is `-1`.

 `useTauProbability`
 :   whether to apply tau probability (additional PDF term corresponding to the ratio of the neutrino momentum to the reconstructed tau momentum).
-The default is ``.
+The default is `1`.

 `useMnuProbability`
 :   whether to apply $m_\nu$ probability (additional PDF term corresponding to the mass of the neutrino system per tau decay, only applied to leptonic tau decays).
-The default is ``.
+The default is `False`.

 `useDefaultSettings`
 :   whether to take all default options from the tool itself.
-The default is ``.
+The default is `-1`.

 `useEfficiencyRecovery`
 :   whether to enable refitting for failed events, to improve efficiency.
-The default is ``.
+The default is `-1`.

 `useMETdphiLL`
 :   whether to parameterise the MET resolution using sumET and dphiLL (only for the lep-lep case).
-The default is ``.
+The default is `False`.

 `paramFilePath`
 :   path (string) to the ROOT file used with `calibSet` ≥ 2019, containing the PDFs for the likelihood.
 The default is `'MMC_params_v1_fixed.root'` (recommended).

-`nJetsMinPt`
+`doMLNU3P`
+:   save information about the reconstruction with the best-fit neutrino kinematics.
+The default is `False`.

+`doMAXW`
-:   minimum jet $p_\mathrm{T}$, in MeV.
-The default is 30 GeV.
+:   save information about the reconstruction with the maximum-weight estimator.
+The default is `False`.

 !!! success "Registers the following variables:"
     - `mmc_fit_status`: the returned status of the MMC fit
-    - `mmc_maxw_mass`: the mass of the di-tau resonance using the maximum-weight estimator
     - `mmc_mlm_mass`: the mass of the di-tau resonance using the maximum-likelihood estimator
+    - `mmc_maxw_mass`: the mass of the di-tau resonance using the maximum-weight estimator (if `doMAXW`)
-    - `mmc_mlnu3p_mass`: the mass of the di-tau resonance using the best-fit neutrino kinematics
+    - `mmc_mlnu3p_mass`: the mass of the di-tau resonance using the best-fit neutrino kinematics (if `doMLNU3P`)

 !!! success "Additional variables toggled by `saveExtraVariables`"
     - `mmc_mlnu3p_res_4vect`: four-vector of the di-tau resonance using the best-fit neutrino kinematics